doctorfree/Asciiville/README.md

 	   'show' can be one of 'Art', 'Doctorwhen', 'Dragonflies', 'Fractals', 'Friends', 'Iterated', 'Lyapunov', 'Nature',
 	   'Owls', 'Space', 'Vintage', 'Wallpapers', 'Waterfalls',
-	   the name of a custom ascii art folder, or the slideshow keyword 'files' which indicates display a slideshow using the ascii art files provided on the command line.
-	-Z indicates do not play audio during slideshow/animation
+	   the name of a custom ascii art folder, the slideshow keyword 'files' which indicates display a slideshow using the ascii art files provided on the command line, or the slideshow argument 'files=/path/to/file' which indicates read the list of slideshow files from the file '/path/to/file' -Z indicates do not play audio during slideshow/animation

 General options: